TeseoLou/codoku/README.md

 - Footer icons enhance visual interest and recognizability

 **Technical Aspects:**
-- Implemented using CSS Flexbox for alignment
+- Implemented using `CSS` Flexbox for alignment
   - The footer uses a Flexbox `container` to horizontally distribute social icons and copyright.
   - It is styled with `flex-shrink: 0` to ensure it doesn't collapse and placed at the bottom via layout-driven `min-height` strategy in the `<body>`
 - Media queries scale up font and icon sizes on larger viewports
 - Footer elements adapt to the theme via conditional class-based styling (e.g., `.dark` applies white text).
 - Social icons sourced from Font Awesome, included via CDN for performance and scalability.
 - `:hover` effects slightly enlarge icons and change their color for feedback
-- All anchor elements include `aria-label`s for screen reader context (e.g., "Facebook Page")
+- All anchor elements include `aria-label`s for screen reader context (e.g., 'Facebook')
 - External links use `target="_blank"` for safe access in new tabs

 ## **5.2 Game Features**